doka/ckedit/README.txt

 ---------------------------------
 Install Drupal with WYSIWYG features pre-configured.

-CKEdit is a basic distribution wiht preconfigured WYSIWYG features based on CKEditor, wysiwyg and IMCE modules
+CKEdit is a Drupal distribution with preconfigured WYSIWYG features based on CKEditor, wysiwyg and IMCE modules